 Soaring spires greet you the moment you set eyes on the city.
 I doubt the views of Prague could ever get old, particularly of the stunning Vltava River.
 One of the most iconic scenes of the city is the Charles Bridge, which spans the river for pedestrian use.
 Construction on the Charles began in the late 1300s and ended in the early 1400s.
 Statues line the length of the bridge (30 in total), depicting different saints who came a few centuries later in the late 1600s and early 1700s.

 Pro tip: If you want photos of the statues without throngs of tourists, or you just want a stress-free walk across the bridge, go early in the morning.
 By 10 am it is like salmon swimming upstream.
+And if you’re only staying in Prague for one day, add THIS to your list!

 As you explore the United Kingdom, don’t forget Ireland.
 As a tourist destination, it has been renowned for decades, for its idyllic countryside, rugged coastline and rural traditions, for Irish music, literature, language and Irish culture, from legends & leprechauns to ancient monuments & castles.